starkindustries/laptop-hacking-coffee/CryptographySteganography/AirTraffic/README.md

 ![june][5]

-String these letters together and format as flag:
+String these letters together, format as flag, and submit:
 ```
 LHC{peru}
 ```